person experiencing gaslighting and emotional confusion in dim light

 1. Affirm Your Reality

 Keep a journal.
-Write down conversations, feelings, and facts.
+Write down conversations, feelings and facts if possible.
 Write down what you know to be true.
-Hearing others validate your experience can reverse the feelings of isolation gaslighting instills.

 2. Seek External Validation Carefully